 We’re getting more and more visual.
 Therefore try to send tweets with attached pictures!
 You won’t be only able to capture longer quotes and models accurately but you’ll also increase engagement and virality of your tweets as people love seeing interesting pictures in their streams.

 Live-tweeting is demanding when it comes to technical devices.
-I needed to juggle with my camera, iPhone, laptop and a traditional paper notepad with pen all days long.
+I needed to juggle with my camera, iPhone, laptop and a traditional paper notepad all days long.

 If you’re not a skilled typist (like I’m not), use a traditional notepad to jot down the notes.
 Especially, when tweeting from iPhone, it takes some time to compose the tweet on the small screen.
 While speed is super important, being able to capture longer notes or the bulk of tips that no one else can, gives you a great advantage for tweeting unique content.
 So don’t be embarrassed to go analog.

 This one is tough.
 You should think in advance what visual content you want to capture and how.
 What is the best spot for a shot that no one else would have?
-Is it a close-up on speakers or a general view on the entire room?
+Is it a close-up on speakers or a panaromatic view of the entire room?
 Am I in the right angle to get that shot?
 Aren’t there any obstacles?

 Personally, I love photography and while iPhone is a super handy device for capturing candid moments, the quality of pictures drops significantly when shooting in low-light conditions (which most sessions are usually held in).
 I always carry around a compact camera Sony RX-100 to get crisp pictures.